 Live will start scanning the folder and any subfolders contained within and progressively list all the available files.
 The time necessary to complete the scanning depends on the amount of files and folders contained in the added directory.
 A spinning wheel next to the "Places" label indicates that the scanning procedure is still in progress.
 In the meantime, it is still possible to keep working within Live.

 Important - Only add discrete content folders to Places rather than entire hard drives.
 Adding entire hard drives and large folders can cause indexing to be slow, or Places may need to continually re-index the content.

 Removing folders from Places

 In order to remove a folder right click/CMD Click a folder and select "Remove from Sidebar"

 Locating missing folders in Places

-In case you've moved folders on your hard drive (for instance, transferred the original folder to an external harddrive, or to another location on your computer) the folder will display as greyed out in Places.
-To point it to the new location, right click on the folder and select "Locate Folder" and choose the folder in its new location.
+In case you've moved a folder on your hard drive it will display as greyed out in Places.
+To point Places to the new location, right click on the folder, then select "Locate Folder" and choose the correct folder location.
 Once the folder is added, it will re-index and display correctly again.

 No content shown in Places

 If Places shows no content, this might be happening for a number of reasons: